Cloud-Karthik/Practice/README.md

 # Practice
-this is a practice repo to show git activities
+this is a practice repo to show git activities / commands